-By far the lowest ranked state capital here, I found Darwin a pretty rough and ready place when I visited.
+By far the lowest ranked state capital here, I found Darwin a pretty rough.
 The state parliament building is pretty flash, and the man made surf pool is novel, as the sea is home to jellyfish and salt water crocodiles, but there wasn’t much to keep me here.

 On the border between New South Wales and Victoria this is an attractive place, with a nice botanic garden and good city views from Monument Hill.

-I found New South Wales second largest city generally underwhelming.
+I found second largest city in New South Wales generally underwhelming.
 There were some interesting sights including the huge Christ Church Cathedral, Newcastle Museum, and City Hall, but much of it was a bland sprawl.

 16. Gold Coast / Surfers Paradise